Allied Warships

 On departure from Gibraltar the convoy was escorted by the destroyers HMS Highlander (Cdr.
 C.W.
 McMullen, DSC, RN), HMS Walker (Lt.Cdr.
 A.N.
 Rowell, RN), HMS Westcott (Lt.Cdr.(Retd.)
 H. Lambton, RN), HMS Witch (Lt.Cdr.
 S.R.J.
 Woods, RNR), sloop HMS Redpole (Lt.Cdr.
 I.M.
 Carrs, RN) and the corvettes HMS Abelia (Lt.
 R.I.
 Floris, RNZNR), HMS Asphodel (Lt.Cdr.
 H.P.
 Carse, DSC, RNVR), HMS Clover (Lt.
 P.H.
 Grieves, RNR) and HMS Pennywort (A/Lt.Cdr.
 O.G.
 Stuart, RCNVR).

-On 26 September the AA cruiser HMS Scylla (Capt.
+On 26 September the light (AA) cruiser HMS Scylla (Capt.
 I.A.P.
-Macintyre, CBE, DSO, RN) departed Gibraltar and joined the convoy.
+Macintyre, CBE, DSO, RN) departed Gibraltar to overtake and join the convoy which she did in the afternoon.

 Around 2355A/1, HMS Redpole parted company with the convoy.